 Shoes are another story.
 With the move from having just practical footwear as our grandparent’s generation would have done.
 So an increase in disposable income has brought fast fashion to footwear.
 Increasing the use of leather and synthetics ten-fold.

-As society pushed for more transparency in everything from politics to food production, fashion brands the world over are embracing the challenge of finding (and using!) fabrics that are better for the environment.
-Swedish powerhouse, H&M was one of the first to introduce eco pieces with alternative fabrics featured in its Conscious range.
-The dresses, tops, and shoes were made exclusively from recycled and alternative materials including glass and oranges.
+Society has pushed for more transparency in everything from politics to food production.
+So fashion brands the world over are embracing the challenge of finding (and using!) fabrics that are better for the environment.
+Swedish powerhouse, H&M was one of the first to introduce eco pieces with other fabrics featured in its Conscious range.
+The dresses, tops, and shoes were made exclusively from recycled and different materials including glass and oranges.
 A bold step for high street fashion.

-You can embrace the eco-fabric revolution too with these alternative options.
+You can embrace the eco-fabric revolution too with these different options.

 Seaweed